Rasim Bulić

-Rasim Bulić (born 10 December 2000) is a German footballer who plays as a midfielder for Mainz 05 II.
+Rasim Bulić (born 10 December 2000) is a German professional footballer who plays as a midfielder for MSV Duisburg.

 Career

 Bulić started his youth career at SG Rosenhöhe before joining Kickers Offenbach.

 Bulić signed with Regionalliga side 1.
 FC Saarbrücken ahead of the 2019–20 season.
 He made two appearances in his first season as Saarbrücken won promotion to the 3.
 Liga.
 He made six more league appearances in the 2020–21 season.

 On 12 January 2022, Bulić moved to Mainz 05 II.
+After two years at Jahn Regensburg he moved to MSV Duisburg for the 2025–26 season.